spatie/laravel-data/docs/as-a-resource/from-data-to-resource.md

 }
 ```

 We're using a `DataCollection` type here in the data object definition.
-You should always use a `DataCollection` type when nesting a collection of data objects.
+It would be best always to use a `DataCollection` type when nesting a collection of data objects.
 The package requires this for internal state management.

 ## Appending properties

-It is possible to add some extra properties to your data objects when they are transformed to a resource:
+It is possible to add some extra properties to your data objects when they are transformed into a resource:

 ```php
 SongData::from(Song::first())->additional([